 It’s possible after all that if you do accept those nagging suggestions to go make a difference in your own life you will enjoy them.
 Who knew?
-Soon enough this change will become the regular but for now I am going to keep on enjoying the way I managed to convince me – queen-of-scared-of-change – to try something new.
+Soon enough this change will become the regular but for now I am going to keep on enjoying the way I managed to convince me, queen-of-scared-of-change, to try something new.
 You try something new, you really do build some better onto yourself.
-Even if it seems small to others.

-And don’t worry, you don’t have to go skydiving to take a risk.
+And don’t worry, you don’t have to go skydiving to change your life.
 Fuck heights.